 After the events described in Isaiah 18 transpire, the people of this nation (presumably US Christians and Jews) will be noted for the gifts they bring to "the place of the name".
 This is, of course, the Temple Mount in Jerusalem.
-One can assume these gifts are not designated for the Islamic structures that currently stand there, but for the rebuilding of the Temple after the Dome of the Rock and Al Aqsa mosque are obliterated.
-And what nation is better prepared, equipped, and motivated to send monetary gifts and supplies to Mount Zion for rebuilding the Temple than the United States?
+One can speculate these gifts are certainly not designated for the Islamic structures that currently stand there, but perhaps for the rebuilding of the Temple after the Dome of the Rock and Al Aqsa mosque are obliterated?
+And what nation's citizens are better prepared, equipped, and motivated to send monetary gifts and supplies to Mount Zion for rebuilding the Temple than the United States?

 "Go back quickly, O representatives, to a nation tall and smooth, to a people causing fear through all their history; a strong nation, crushing down its haters, whose land is cut through by rivers."
 (Isaiah 18:2 BBE).